LuanF22/LuanF22/README.md

 - 👋 Hi, I’m Luan Anderson
-- 👀 I’m interested in analytics, data engineering and BI
+- 👀 I’m interested in analytics, data engineering, DS and BI
 - 🌱 I’m currently learning Python (Pandas and Numpy), SQL and PowerBI
 - 💞️ I’m looking to collaborate on a data team